blinkdog/7drl-2015/README.md

 * 076 - Lifts that ensure all decks can be accessed
 * 070 - Main game display with borrowed tileset
 * 048 - Deck display, FOV, viewed/not-viewed, no-clip walking
+* 027 - Scheduler and engine, doors that open/close, clip walking

 ## Thanks
+* Andrew Braybrook for the original Paradroid.
+All sound effects are borrowed from the Commodore 64 version of the original game.
 * Thank you to Dave Glowacki and David Schultz, for assistance with the deck accessibility algorithm idea.
 Piss-poor implementation to be blamed completely on @blinkdog.